vanesa-c/Case-Study/Task 3: Solution Design.md

 Time to Job Acceptance = Time taken for a job to be claimed Customer Satisfaction (CSAT) Score = Impact on customer experience

+### 2.4 Randomisation & Stratification

+- To ensure a fair comparison between the control group (3 leads per job) and the test group (4 leads per job), we will use stratified randomisation instead of simple randomisation.
+This approach ensures an even distribution of key factors that can impact lead utilisation, such as Trade category, Location & Job size.
+By first grouping jobs into these categories before randomly assigning them to either the control or test group, we achieve a balanced distribution.
+This prevents biases related to trade type, location, or job size from skewing the results.

+- Implementation Methods:
+  - Feature flag tools like Split.io or LaunchDarkly to manage controlled assignment.
+    -Python-based stratified sampling, using functions such as numpy.random.choice.